soundasleep/jevon.org-vagrant/README.md

 Once completed, you should be able to go to http://localhost:8080 and see the openiaml.org homepage.

+# Automated test

+You can also run `bundle` then `bundle exec cucumber` to run quick smoke tests for each of the deployed sites.

 # Deploying onto production

 **TODO** In theory, you can run each of the scripts as root from a fresh install,